Nursing

 NUR 114 Clinical and Theoretical Foundations of Baccalaureate Nursing Practice

 This course provides an introduction to nursing and patient care concepts, emphasizing the knowledge, skills and attitudes needed to provide safe, high quality care to individuals, families and communities within a multicultural environment.
 The theoretical foundation for professional nursing behaviors, evidence-based practice, and patient-centered care are explored within the context of various health care environments, delivery systems, and inter-disciplinary teams.
 Concepts of caring, critical thinking, communication, and the role of the professional nurse as provider of care, manager of care, and member of a profession are integrated throughout the course as a framework for presentation of the essential components of generalist baccalaureate nursing practice.
 Students are given the opportunity to demonstrate beginning skills in the nursing and simulation laboratory, and apply these skills in the clinical setting to provide holistic care that promotes optimum wellbeing to individuals and families.
 To continue in the nursing program the student must maintain a grade of C+ (77) or higher.
-Prerequisite(s): BIO 170, 171 Corequisite(s): NUR 114H, 114L, 114S, NUR 100, 100L
+Prerequisite(s): BIO 170 and BIO 171 with a grade of B or higher Corequisite(s): NUR 114H, 114L, 114S, NUR 100, 100L

 NUR 206 The Art of Nursing